rzzzwilson/pyCacheBack/README.md

 writable to disk in the in-memory form.
 If any translation of an object is required before writing to disk the `_put_to_back()` method must do this.
 Similarly, the `_get_from_back()` method must reconstruct the in-memory representation from the on-disk data.
-The example above is crude and probably isn't what you need.
+In the example above we used a simple pickle/unpickle process.
+Any method of writing to disk and reconstructing the saved object is fine.

 In a real zoomable tiled map display we would actually have a key that also contains the zoom level.
 We leave this out in the code above so the example